Call center management: Best practices and top KPIs to elevate operations

 - Sales: selling or recommending products that may better suit customer needs

-Call center management best practices
+19 call center management best practices

 1. Focus on employee engagement

 You can’t keep customers happy if your call center agents aren’t happy.
 It’s tough for agents to provide excellent support when they aren’t focused or motivated.
-According to Gallup, only 36 percent of U.S. employees feel engaged in their work.

 It’s important for your team to feel heard, too.
 Say an agent has an idea for speeding up call resolution times.
 Give them a month to test their theory and see if it improves customer satisfaction levels from the previous month.

-2. Provide a comprehensive training program
+2. Provide a comprehensive training program for agents

-3. Integrate your call center technology
+3. Integrate call center technology with other tools

 IVR systems are essential call center technology, too.
 IVRs use automation to funnel calls to the correct support agent based on the customer’s voice prompts.
-They even answer common questions, freeing up agents to focus on more complicated requests.
+They even answer common questions, freeing agents to focus on more complicated requests.